Raikoh067/GOOGLE_SHEETS_SETUP_GUIDE/README.md

 ## What This System Does

-This playtest data collection system automatically captures detailed game statistics from your Wyldwood sessions and sends them to a Google Sheets database.
+This playtest data collection system automatically captures detailed game statistics from Wyldwood match sessions and sends them to a Google Sheets database.
 This allows you to:

 - **Track balance over time** — See which factions win more often and by how much
 - **Identify problematic cards** — Find cards that appear in winning decks too frequently (or never)